Should Athletes Use CBD?

 Due to federal prohibition on cannabis, there is not much scientifically rigorous research on cannabis or CBD, and no studies directly examining how CBD impacts an athlete’s performance.

+This gap in the research is concerning, given that many elite and community-based adult athletes use CBD to improve their general well-being.
 Due to the limited research on this important topic, the authors of the review drew on “preclinical studies involving laboratory animals and a limited number of clinical trials involving non-athlete populations.”

 Their review focused on twelve areas of research where CBD could have an impact on an athlete’s performance or recovery: exercise-induced muscle damage, concussions, pain, exercise-induced gastrointestinal damage, bone health, cardiovascular and metabolic function, thermoregulation, dietary intake and feeding, illness and infection, sports-related anxiety, sleep, and cognitive or psychomotor function.